ilkkamtk/hybridisovellukset/Week2/03-react-routing.md

 export default App;
 ```

-- BrowserRouter: This component uses the HTML5 history API to keep your UI in sync with the URL.
+- `BrowserRouter`: This component uses the HTML5 history API to keep your UI in sync with the URL.
 It should wrap your route definitions, usually at the root of your application.
 In this example, the `App` component wraps everything in a `<Router>` to provide routing functionality.
 - Inside the `App`, a navigation bar is defined using `<Link>` components to enable navigation without page reloads.
 - The `<Routes>` component contains multiple `<Route>` components, each mapping a path to a component.
 - When the URL matches a path defined in one of the `<Route>` components, the corresponding component is rendered.
 For example, navigating to `/about` will render the `<About />` component.